OmreeBenari/CIT/README.md

 ### Connector.py
 '''
 This Class manages the connecting to the device process.
-Then it performs the copy of the needed files and does a hash based integrity check for the IOS bin againt a Cisco hashes DB.
 '''

 ### Investigator.py